-Harlequin macaws is a hybrid parrot bred in captivity by mixing the green-winged macaw with the blue and gold macaw.
-It is known scientifically as Ara ararauna x Ara ararauna.
+Harlequin macaw is a hybrid parrot bred in captivity by mixing the green-winged macaw with the blue and gold macaw.
+It is known scientifically as Ara chloropterus x Ara ararauna.
 Harlequin macaws are vividly colored, taking cues from both its parents and can be an excellent choice for a pet owing to its pleasant disposition.

 |Description||Color: A Harlequin with green-winged fathers have an orange breast color while those with blue and gold fathers have a more reddish orange breast.